• Skip to main content

 Grieving Helps You Wait For God

-Sometimes life can feel like a riverbed that dried up so long ago you can remember when.
-The gate in front of you seems to be permanently shut.
-You think you are ready to move on, but God has other plans.
+Sometimes life can feel like a riverbed that dried up so long ago you can’t remember when.
+The gate in front of you seems to be permanently blocked.
+You think you are ready to move on, but God has other plans and says “wait.”
 He wants you to linger where you are for a while.
 You feel trapped because you can’t move forward into the future, the past seems irrelevant, and the present is boring or painful.

-But you can make use of the time you have by learning that God is sufficient for all your needs.
+But during this time, you make the effort to learn that God is sufficient for all your needs.

 Deep in my heart I say, “The Lord is all I need; I can depend on him!